dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ```
 The `targetUid` refers to the object  by its UID which should be removed.

+A free text `comment` can be added to any type of comment.

 Only `target` type `ORGANISATION_UNIT` is supported currently.

 ### Accept a Metadata Change Proposal { #webapi_metadata_proposals_accept }